Published • loading... • Updated

 More than 5 million ZX Spectrum units sold, making computing affordable while Apple’s iMac G3 transformed PC design with its colorful, user-friendly style.

-- In the 1980s and 1990s, various iconic products were the most desirable items, described as 'on everyone’s wishlist' and appealing to teenagers and adults alike.
+- In the 1980s and 1990s, these gadgets were the most desirable products, described as 'on everyone’s wishlist' and appealing to teenagers and adults as fashion items or organisational tools.

-- The ZX Spectrum's affordability made home computing practical, with its colour display and rainbow keyboard styling becoming a design classic in the UK market.
+- The ZX Spectrum's affordability made home computing accessible to millions in the UK, with its colour display and rainbow keyboard becoming a design classic.

-- Pocket organisers like the Psion Series 3a and 5a offered a clamshell keyboard with built-in word processor, spreadsheet, calendar and calculator, while later PDAs added touchscreens and styluses.
+- Pocket organisers like the Psion Series 3a and 5a featured clamshell keyboards and built-in word processors, spreadsheets, calendars and calculators, with later PDAs adding touchscreens and styluses.

-- Boomboxes in the late 80s and early 90s dominated street culture with ever-larger, louder designs that let ravers bring the party despite their hefty weight.
+- Boomboxes in the late 80s and early 90s dominated street culture with ever-larger, louder designs that let ravers and street culture participants bring the party despite their hefty weight.

-- On the collector market, see-through telephones and a 14-colour space-age TV fetch over 1,000 pounds, while The Clapper was heavily marketed but soon seen as impractical.
+- On the collector market, see-through telephones and a limited-edition 14-colour space-age TV fetch well over 1,000 pounds, while The Clapper was seen as an impractical novelty that soon wore off.

 Insights by Ground AI